 Source: Refinitiv, Drummond Capital Partners

 Overall, as we expected, RE&I are more sensitive to interest rates than broader equity markets.
 This has certainly supported returns in these asset classes in the multi-decade reduction in global interest rates since the 1990s.
 However, we expect interest rates to generally rise in the future, which will weigh on RE&I returns relative to overall equities.
 The strongest advocates for RE&I espouse their defensive nature (less sensitivity to economic growth) and inflation hedging capabilities.
-Our modelling suggests these favourable characteristics are as evident as one would hope.
+Our modelling suggests these favourable characteristics are not as evident as one would hope.

 That these asset classes aren’t necessarily doing what they say on the tin should be of no surprise to anyone given their experience since Covid disruptions.
 Regulated cash flows in infrastructure assets didn’t help when people stopped travelling, energy prices collapsed, and consumer demand crumbled.
 Similarly, long lease lengths don’t provide much comfort when the tenants in your retail centres and offices walk away from their businesses.